 Investments in flood hazard risk mitigation activities in our MID areas helps to address repetitive losses for our disadvantaged LMI communities.
 These communities, when faced with repetitive loss, find it difficult to rebuild.
-The state will dedicate funds to offset the burden of the non-federal share match requirements faced by state and local entities and jurisdictions.
+The state will dedicate funds to offset the burden of the nonfederal share match requirements faced by state and local entities and jurisdictions.
 The state will allocate funds to be used for individual flood mitigation projects that mitigate the risk of flooding to individual NFIP-insured structures that are SRL, RL, or are structures that have been deemed Substantially Damaged after August 26, 2021.

-This program addresses the unmet need for required non-federal match for all awarded FY22 FMA (Flood Mitigation Assistance) SWIFT current grants in the eligible MIDs.

-The FMA Program aims to promote equity and delivery of these funds in line with the Justice 40 initiative.
-In implementing the Justice 40 initiative, the program is prioritizing assistance that benefits disadvantaged communities.

-Program Definition of Second Home/Eligibility
+- This program addresses the unmet need for required non-federal match for all awarded FY22 FMA (Flood Mitigation Assistance) SWIFT current grants in the eligible MIDs. - How Program will Promote Housing for Vulnerable Populations - The FMA Program aims to promote equity and delivery of these funds in line with the Justice 40 initiative.
+In implementing the Justice 40 initiative, the program is prioritizing assistance that benefits disadvantaged communities. - Program Definition of Second Home/Eligibility - o Not applicable

+- Program National Objective(s)

-- Urgent Need Mitigation - o LMI
+- Urgent Need Mitigation

+- o LMI

+- Program Eligibility

-o Eligible Activity: Non-federal share 105(a)(9)
+- Eligible Activity: Non-federal share 105(a)(9)

+- Program Responsible Entity

-State of Louisiana or its sub-recipient(s)
+- State of Louisiana or its sub-recipient(s)

+- Program Maximum Assistance

-• The maximum award is \$1,000,000.00
+- The maximum award is \$1,000,000.00

+- Program Estimated Begin and End Dates

-The state estimates the start and end dates will be January 1, 2023 - July 31, 2028.
+- The state estimates the start and end dates will be January 1, 2023 July 31, 2028.

-Other Program Details
+- Other Program Details

 - Eligible Applicants include, but are not limited to, the following entities:

 - Parish and municipal governments

 - State agencies and authorities

 - Tribal governments

+- Program Competitive Application Overview (if applicable)

-Eligible FY 22 FMA Swift Current projects with local cost-share requirements selected with a Notice of Funding Opportunity and approved by the Department of Homeland Security (DHS) will be funded with this program.
+- Eligible FY 22 FMA Swift Current projects with local cost-share requirements selected with a Notice of Funding Opportunity and approved by the Department of Homeland Security (DHS) will be funded with this program.

+- Program Method of Distribution Description/Overview (if applicable)

-• Funds will be provided as payment to state agencies, eligible organizations, local governments, or other local entities for eligible activities within approved FEMA projects and programs.
+- Funds will be provided as payment to state agencies, eligible organizations, local governments, or other local entities for eligible activities within approved FEMA projects and programs.
 The state will develop a prioritization or proration methodology for disbursing funds to state agencies, local governments, and local nonprofit organizations.
 The state may prioritize activity type and/or create a funding threshold.

-• How Mitigation Set-Aside Activities will Meet Definition of Mitigation?
+- How Mitigation Set-Aside Activities will Meet Definition of Mitigation?
 (If Applicable)

-o Reducing the risk of future flooding damage to existing buildings.
+- Reducing the risk of future flooding damage to existing buildings.

-How Mitigation Set-Aside Activities will Address Current & Future Risks?
-(If Applicable)

-FEMA encourages protection of these damaged facilities from future events by providing assistance for hazard mitigation measures during the recovery process.
+- How Mitigation Set-Aside Activities will Address Current & Future Risks?
+(If Applicable) - FEMA encourages protection of these damaged facilities from future events by providing assistance for hazard mitigation measures during the recovery process.
 The state will support these efforts with the CDBG-DR grantees.